Harry Hall betting profile: Sony Open in Hawaii - PGA TOUR

 Hall's advanced stats and rankings

-- Hall posted an average of -0.263 Strokes Gained: Off-the-Tee in his past five tournaments.
+- Hall has averaged -0.263 Strokes Gained: Off-the-Tee in his past five tournaments, indicating room for improvement in his driving performance.

-- In terms of Strokes Gained: Approach the Green, Hall averaged -0.140 in his past five tournaments.
+- His Strokes Gained: Approach the Green average of -0.140 in his past five starts suggests his iron play has been slightly below average.

-- Around the green, Hall delivered a strong 0.420 Strokes Gained: Around-the-Green mark in his past five tournaments.
+- Hall has excelled around the greens with a positive 0.420 Strokes Gained: Around-the-Green average in his past five tournaments.

-- On the greens, Hall excelled with a 1.016 Strokes Gained: Putting average in his past five tournaments.
+- His putting has been a major strength, with a 1.016 Strokes Gained: Putting average over his past five starts.

-- Overall, Hall averaged 1.033 Strokes Gained: Total in his past five tournaments.

 All stats in this article are accurate for Hall as of the start of the Sony Open in Hawaii.